AaravR10/CyberPatriot-Scoring-Machine-Bash/README.md

 I'm Aarav Ragoonanan, I created this scoring machine for extra practice, but I would appreciate any feedback, thanks!

 **Packages Needed for this**
-- notify-send `sudo apt-get install libnotify-bin` This is needed to send the notifications when the bash script is being run from the crontab
 - The operating system has to have a bash terminal

 **How to use**